The office of enrollment research at Calvin carries out research, data analysis, and reporting to support institutional decision-making.

 - Coordinating institutional reporting to internal and external agencies.

-- Collecting, analyzing, and assisting in the interpretation of data and information descriptive of Calvin College's activities.
+- Collecting, analyzing, and assisting in the interpretation of data and information descriptive of Calvin University's activities.

 - Advising and supporting administrative divisions and academic departments on conducting and disseminating institutional research.